pei-lu/fa24-labs/docs/docs/lab1/index.md

 ## Goals
 The goal of this lab is to familiarize you with *Digital* by implementing alarm clocks based on a variety of calendars.
-Your task consists of four distinct parts, each building upon the last:
+Your task consists of three distinct parts, each building upon the last:

 1. **The Conventional Alarm Clock**

 2. **The French Republican Calendar Alarm Clock**

 3. **The Extended French Republican Calendar Clock**
-   - In this part, you will extend the alarm clock to keep track of the day of the week, week of the month, and month of the year in the French Republican Calendar.

-4. **Handling Extra Days in the French Republican Calendar**
-   - Finally, you will complete the clock design by incorporating the handling of the 5 (or 6, in leap years) extra days that do not fit neatly into the standard calendar structure.

 ## Grading